 Filters tested in experiment EE1-1.10 operate at ~30 times smaller computational complexity and ~20 times smaller model size compared to filters in NNVC SW, demonstrating promising 5% BD-rate gain over VVC anchor.

 This filter is not yet cross-checked.
-Key elements of two variants of low complexity NN-based filter design in EE1-1.10 are decomposition if 2D convolution (33) to the sequence of two 1D convolution (31 and 13) with increased number of channels and split of Luma and Chroma models (Chroma models uses less channels).
+Key elements of two variants of low complexity NN-based filter design in EE1-1.10 are decomposition if 2D convolution (33) to the sequence of two 1D convolution (31 and 13) separable convolutions with same number of channels (R=K) coupled with linear fusion of adjacent 1x1 convolutions and split of Luma and Chroma layers (Chroma layers uses less channels).
 Details of simple NN-based filter in EE1-10 are shown of figures below.
+Note that 3x1 and 1x3 convolutions are both spatial and depth-wise separable.